Beekeeping Program

 Bees are amazing!
 They pollinate many food crops, provide a variety of useful products (honey, beeswax, propolis, pollen) and they are fascinating to care for.
 Trained beekeepers learn to be in tune with the changes of the season and how the hive ebbs and flows throughout the year.
 Currently, bees and beekeepers are facing many challenges.
 Pests, climate change, and the use of toxic pesticides have contributed to annual hive losses on average more than 50%.

-Sweet on Detroit Beekeeper Training
+2026 Sweet on Detroit Beekeeper Training

 The Sweet on Detroit Beekeeper Training program is a series of hands-on classes designed to introduce gardeners to the art of beekeeping.
 Since 2007, this program has taught new beekeepers the skills needed to create and maintain healthy and thriving bee hives.
-The 8-part series has an organic emphasis and is designed to address the essentials of starting and maintaining a hive including: the biology of bees, building hive equipment (supers and frames), installing bees in the hive, managing pests and diseases, hive maintenance, honey extraction, and winterizing hives.
+The series is designed to address the essentials of starting and maintaining a hive including: the biology of bees, building hive equipment (supers and frames), installing bees in the hive, managing pests and diseases, hive maintenance, honey extraction, and winterizing hives.
 In addition to classes, Bee-ginners will have opportunities to gain hands-on experience during hive inspection sessions.

 Students will be required to do independent reading and watch content related videos between sessions.
-THIS CLASS HAS A LIMITED CAPACITY OF 25 STUDENTS.
-NOT ALL APPLICANTS WHO APPLY WILL BE ACCEPTED

 NOTE: This class is designed to teach students about beekeeping BEFORE they make the investment to start bees on their own.
 If you intend to start bees this season contact us for more information on and considerations before you get started.